single-bungle/Audience_Choir/README.md

 ```bash
 python3 audience-choir.py #This may take a minute
 ```
 ![program_UI](program_UI.png)

-# 4. Upload Target and Source Audio
+# 4. Upload Singer and Song Audio file
+You can use any .wav format audio file for singer(program extract vocal feature from given audio speech or sing) and Song(program extract note and style from uploaded song file)

 # 5. Convert and Play
 When running this program for the first time, it may take some time as the voice conversion model needs to be loaded.